devlom/grav-plugin-webpush/README.md

 * Segmentation Targeting
 * Automatic Delivery
 * Supports Chrome, Firefox, Safari, Microsoft Edge, Opera, Yandex, Samsung Browser, UC Browser, Interner Explorter and all Android browsers.

+## Why should you use Web Push Notifications – what are the advantages?\
+* WEB-SCALE REACH - Chrome, Firefox, and Safari combined have a market share of 75%+, meaning the reach of web push notifications is nearly a billion users.
+* NO NEED FOR ANDROID APP - Web push notifications work exactly like the native mobile push on Android, so you don’t have to create a mobile app to send native push notifications.
+* ACCESS TO USERS WHO ARE NOT ON YOUR WEBSITE - Using web push notifications, you can reach out to those users who are not on your website.
+* RE-ENGAGEMENT WITHOUT CONTACT DETAILS - Web push notifications don’t need a user’s email or other contact details.
+* GREATER OPT-IN RATE - It's easier for users to sign up for Web Push than email, which results in higher opt-ins than email.
+* LOWER UNSUBSCRIBE / OPT-OUT RATES - Studies have shown that less than 10% of the subscribers who opted for notifications from a site unsubscribed in a year.
+* BETTER DELIVERY - Emails sometimes fail to deliver or get marked as spam, while notifications have more prompt and assured delivery.
+* HIGHER CONVERSION RATES - Studies have shown that web push notifications have 30 times higher conversion when compared with email.
+* STAY TOP OF MIND - Sending notifications even when the users are not on your website helps you stay top of mind with users, especially if they've previously engaged (such as adding content to a cart on your site).

 ## Installation